ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 Foot spas come in different shapes and sizes.
 That said, ensure that your feet can comfortably fit inside the unit in question before confirming your order.
 Most brands will provide you with a size chart that ca help you pick the most ideal spa.

 Another cool feature that foot spas often have is built-in jets that shoot out oxygen bubbles to gently massage your feet and provide you with an overall more relaxing experience.
 This oxygenation also has the added benefit of promoting healing pain relief.

 While most people want to have their foot spas situated in their home or office semi-permanently, some people prefer a more portable design, especially if they’re nursing a medical condition or injury.
 Some models are built to be smaller than the average or feature a collapsible design, allowing you to transport the machine with greater ease.

 It’s not uncommon for foot spas to have massage rollers lined up along the bottom of the device.
 They’re there so you can give yourself a gentle foot massage as the spa works on getting your feet nice and relaxed.
 Some models allow you to remove the rollers as you please.

 Foot spas may contain some handy extra features that are not exactly vital but are certainly nice to have around.
 For example, some models have a red light feature that helps with cell growth and regeneration, or may also include pedicure attachments that you can swap in and out whenever you want.
 Certain foot spas even include a vibration function that people are sure to enjoy.

-Benefits of Foot Spas
+Benefits of Using a Foot Spa

 Foot spas have been proven to have a very positive effect on comfort and overall well-being when done regularly.
 In fact, an article published in 2014 by Harvard Medical School explained that getting foot massages consistently has been found to greatly improve blood circulation and muscle stimulation, which often results in pain alleviation and tension reduction.
 Here are some of the possible health benefits of using foot spas: